Slovene declension: Mobile accent nouns

 These nouns can be either circumflex or acute in nominative singular, but all of them are circumflex in all other forms:

 Ending accent nouns

 There are two subtypes.
 The first one is not purely ending accent as it has accent on the stem in dative and locative singular and appears if a long fill vowel is stressed in nominative singular.
-In that case the e and o accented on the stem are open-mid.
-The other form is present if short fill vowel is stressed in nominative singular.
+In that case, the e and o accented on the stem are open-mid.
+The other form is present if the short fill vowel is stressed in nominative singular.

 Mixed accent nouns

-These nouns can only be circumflex and follow the same pattern as ending accent nouns with long as a fill vowel.
+These nouns can only be circumflex and follow the same pattern as ending-accent nouns with long as a fill vowel.
 If the accent is on e or o in dative singular, the vowels are open-mid.